MileHacker Logo

 Outdoor Exploration

-Autumn (October-November) and Spring (March-April) display agreeable temperatures and low rain chances.
+Autumn (October-November) and Spring (March-April) display comfortable temperatures and low rain chances.
 These seasons suit cycling along the 17-kilometer Coastline Scenic Area or hiking in Eighteen Peaks Mountain Park.

 Cultural Experiences

-Hsinchu's temples and museums are open throughout the year-round.
+Hsinchu's temples and institutions are open year-round-round.
 However, autumn and spring provide a more pleasant experience for walking between sites, avoiding summer's severe heat and heavy rains.

 Night Market Visits